Trade monitoring

 Introduction

-Trade Policy Review: Argentina 2021
+Trade Policy Review: Georgia 2022

 “Trade Policy Reviews" analyse the trade policies and practices of each member of the WTO.
 The reviews consist of three parts: an independent report by the WTO Secretariat a report by the government and the concluding remarks by the Chair of the WTO’s Trade Policy Review Body.
 The opening section - "key trade facts" - provides a visual overview of the WTO member's major exports/imports main export destinations origins for its imports and other key data.
-This edition looks into the trade practices of Argentina.
+This edition looks into the trade practices of Georgia.

 Introduction

-Report by Oman
+Report by Pakistan